 - notify us of security incidents as required by applicable contracts or law.

-Cross-border processing and transfers
+Cross-border processing and overseas disclosures

 Cookies are small data files placed on your device that help a website recognise your browser, maintain functionality, store certain preferences and understand how the Website is used.
 Cookies may be classified, depending on purpose and configuration, as: